csenkbeil/RecursiveFibonacci/README.md

 # RecursiveFibonacci
-A collection of Fibonacci recursive scripts in a range of langauges.
+A collection of Fibonacci recursive scripts in a range of languages.